reviver8/media_deck_gui/README.md

 # media_deck_gui
-This repository contains the layout of my visual interface for logging my media consumpion.
+This repository contains the layout of my visual interface for logging my media consumption.
 The various media I track consists of books, movies, and TV shows.
 The GUI will be displayed on a raspberry pi 4 with 4GB.
 For more information about this project, here it is!

 ## Background Inspiration:
-Since 2022, I have thorouhgly enjoyed logging the main forms of media I consume, including movies, books, TV shows, and musicals, I decided to create a Notion page for tracking this.
+Since 2022, I have thoroughly enjoyed logging the main forms of media I consume, including movies, books, TV shows, and musicals, I decided to create a Notion page for tracking this.
 Within the Notion page there are 4 databases, one for each media type.
 While this system works well, there is always room for improvement!
+<br><br>

+## How to Run this:
+Clone the repo for this project and ensure that you are using **Python 3.11**, if you don't have it download it from the [Python Official Website](https://www.python.org/downloads/release/python-3110/).
+The GUI for this project runs on Guizero which right now works on **Python 3.11**, so you can change your Python Interpreter in your selected IDE to actually run this application.
+After choosing the appropriate Python version, click Run and everything should run properly in your instance of the project.
 <br><br>

 ## Media Deck Product User Interview: